osteele/p5-server/README.md

 ### Convert between JavaScript-only and HTML sketches

-`p5 convert sketch.html` converts an HTML sketch to a JavaScript-only sketch, by deleting the HTML file.
-It first inspects this file, to insure that the sketch contains only a single script file, and that all the information necessary to run the sketch is in the script.
+`p5 convert sketch.html --to script` converts an HTML sketch to a JavaScript-only sketch by deleting the HTML file.
+It first inspects this file to ensure that the sketch contains only a single script file, and that all the information necessary to run the sketch is in the script.

-`p5 convert sketch.js` creates an HTML file that can be used to run the sketch.
+`p5 convert sketch.js --to html` creates an HTML file that can be used to run the sketch.

 ## Command-Line Reference